JustinGOSSES/wellioviz/README.md

 - Each curvebox is built from JSON template.
 This enables default values to be used most of the time and new values to be easiely substituted via template.key = something calls.
 This will supply data, text, and styling choices for each curve box. instead of calling d3.js code directly, inputs will be supplied via the template.
 - There are multiple options for combining curveboxes.
 At this time, it looks like the most flexible will be to intiate a html div with an given ID, then append SVGs to that div.
 Each curvebox is created and appended separately as a separate div.
 - Curvebox template will cover everything except: multi-curvebox title, top lines between curve boxes, [width, height, padding, margins, etc] or div that the SVGs get appended to.
+- Initial template is used with good defaults.
+  -- For single curve single well, only thing that must be changed is well-name, curveName, curve data.
+  -- For multiple curve + single well + single curvebox all that needs to be changed is the same as before but two curve names and maybe fill parameter if fill is wanted.
+  -- For single curve multiple wells, an array of curveNames acceptable in order or preference, multiple wellio JSON datas objects is all that is required at minimum.
+  -- If tops are wanted in the above option for a cross-section, then an object with top name and array of top depths for each well name or `None` must be given which will be used to plot tops.
+Multiple such objects can be provided.

+## Theoretical Development Plan
+- Play around with it could be on Observable.
+- Build it into a vanilla front-end and node.js package when it is clear how API should work.
+- Deploy to npm.
+- Build into production use-cases in a couple of different ways

+## Possible Long-term Use-Cases
+- Webpage (JavaScript)
+- Jupyter Notebook (Python with some JavaScript)
+- ObservableHQ notebook (JavaScript)
+- Full Locally running application (html, css, JavaScript with local server)
+- Full Locally running application (packaged as Electron app)
+- Full Locally running application (packaged as Python package that starts up local webpage)